killerchoo/Second_Show/README.md

 # Second Show
-This App is will show latest and upcoming movies and tv shows,And list out trends and hits.
+This App is will show latest and upcoming Movies,Tv shows and list out trends and hits.